mkuti/corklagos-venture/README.md

 Listing is also related to User model for its owner.
 If user gets deleted, all related listings also get deleted.
 The choice of user_type is defined within the same model.

-The Listing model uses Pillow to store all image files in an AWS S3 bucket via a media folder configured in settings.
+The Listing model uses Pillow to store all image files in an AWS S3 bucket via a media folder configured in __settings__.

 | Name         |  Validation     | Key type   |
 |---------------|----------|-------------------|